yunsaijc/AGILE/README.md

 ## Project Overview

-This project implements the AGILE framework, an activation-guided local editing method for jailbreak attacks.
+This project implements the AGILE framework, an activation-guided local editing method for jailbreak attacks (\href{https://arxiv.org/abs/2508.00555}{https://arxiv.org/abs/2508.00555}).
 The framework analyzes the internal activation patterns of large language models when refusing harmful requests and trains classifiers to guide the generation of adversarial examples.

 ## Project Structure